-A significant amount of our international product sales are currently denominated in U.S. dollars and fluctuations in the value of the U.S. dollar relative to foreign currencies could decrease demand for our products and adversely impact our financial performance.
+A significant amount of our international product sales are currently denominated in U.S. dollars and fluctuations in the value of the U.S. dollar relative to foreign currencies could decrease demand for our products and adversely impact our financial results.
 For example, if the value of the U.S. dollar increases relative to foreign currencies, our products could become more costly to the international consumer and therefore less competitive in international markets.
 Our results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 We have experienced and will continue to experience fluctuations in our net income or loss as a result of transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
-For example, for the three months ended March 31, 2021 and March 31, 2020, we experienced net foreign currency losses of \$0.3 million and \$0.1 million, respectively.
+For example, for the six months ended June 30, 2021 and June 30, 2020, we experienced net foreign currency losses of less than \$0.1 million and net foreign currency gains of less than \$0.1 million, respectively.
 Fluctuations in currency exchange rates could have an adverse impact on our financial results in the future.
 While we have a hedging program for Euros that attempts to manage currency exchange rate risks to an acceptable level based on management's judgment of the appropriate trade-off between risk, opportunity, and cost, this hedging program does not completely eliminate the effects of currency exchange rate fluctuations.
 In addition, currency hedging may result in a reduction or increase in revenue should the currency strengthen or decline during the contract period.
 A discussion of the hedging program is contained in Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk in our Annual Report on Form 10-K for the year ended December 31, 2020.
-Additional information on our hedging arrangements is also contained in Note
+Additional information on our hedging arrangements is also contained in Not8 - Fair value measurements and Item 3 - Quantitative and Qualitative Disclosures About Market Risk in the condensed notes in our consolidated financial statements in this Quarterly Report on Form 10-Q.